Cunt Toward Enemy

 “You’re a component in my bomb now.”

 “Don’t worry.
 You can be an off switch.
-With the right aspiration.”
+If you believe in yourself.
+And uh, fuck the bomb real good.”

 “My dad left me a lot of money.”